 The world’s most dangerous highway (alternatively known as Death Road, Grove's Road, Coroico Road, Camino de las Yungas, El Camino de la Muerte, Road of Death, Unduavi-Yolosa Highway) climbs up a famous Bolivian mountain pass, La Cumbre, at an elevation of 4,650 metres (15,260 ft) above the sea level.
 This road is legendary for its extreme danger.
 Based on the ratio of death per mile, on an average, 26 vehicles plummet over the edge each year, claiming more than 100 lives.
 The estimation is that 200 to 300 travellers were killed yearly along the road.
 With these numbers, in 1995, the Inter American Development Bank christened this highway "The Most Dangerous Road in the World”.
 It’s not hard to see why the road is so dangerous: It’s barely the width of one vehicle, with no guardrail to protect you from falls of up to 2,000 feet.
 Rain can make the road muddy and slippery, and rain or fog can reduce a driver to feeling blindfolded.
 The very good news about this dirt road is that you don’t have to take it.
 Back in the ’90s before an alternative and safer road was built, it was identified as the most extremely dangerous road in the world.

 The road, that connects the Amazon rainforest region of northern Bolivia, or Yungas, to its capital city, includes macabre crosses marking many of the spots where vehicles have fallen.
 Some of the most important accidents happened on 24 July 1983, when a bus veered off the Yungas Road and into a canyon, killing more than 100 passengers in what is said to be Bolivia's worst road accident and in December 1999, after 8 Israeli travelers were killed in a jeep accident on that road.
 The road was built in the 1930s during the Chaco War by Paraguayan prisoners, and it was modernized during 20 years, ending in 2006.
-Now, a new Yungas Road (considerably safer than the original route) has 2 lanes, includes asphalt pavement, guardrails and features modern construction (bridges, drainage, etc.).
-The original road, now is much less used by regular traffic, although an increasing number of adventure travelers.
+At the end of 2006, after 20 years of construction, a new road (a by-pass) from La Paz to Coroico was opened to public.
+This new route features modern construction (bridges, drainage, etc.), multiple lanes, pavement, guardrails and many other elements that make it considerably safer than the original route.
+As a result, the original North Yungas Road is currently much less used by traffic, although an increasing number of adventure travelers bike it for the thrills.
+Nowadays, the moniker is mostly hype.
+The traffic on the most dangerous section of the road has greatly decreased thanks to a modernization project, completed in 2006, that completely bypassed it.
+The rest of the road was widened to two lanes, tarmaced, and guardrails and effective drainage were added.

 In Turkey there’s a road called Bayburt Of Yolu-D915, probably more dangerous than this road, but less famous.
 It’s located in Trabzon region, and it includes 29 hairpins on a gravel surface too.
 The Turkish road is extreme, bordered by a drop of hundreds of meters unprotected by guardrails.
 It climbs up an elevation of 2,035m above the sea level.